First Time Here?

 Just like you thought what you most wanted was the perfect wedding… when deep down what you really want is a strong and loving marriage.

 Don't let Hollywood fool you.
 Real sex is better than fabricated sex.
+(Check out my post: 5 Fabulous Truths About Sex that You Won't See in a Romantic Movie).

 Don't let any one sexual encounter be your gauge of how things are going in your marriage.